 Dynamic listener position, RTPC driven

-Reverb and Obstruction\Occlusion tuning across the game
+Reverb and Obstruction/Occlusion tuning across the game

-The Nemesis System was a particularly interesting feature for this game where players could have multiple encounters with orcs, allowing them to build their own story arcs and personal relationships over time.
+The Nemesis System was a particularly interesting feature where players could have multiple encounters with orcs, allowing them to build their own story arcs and personal relationships over time.
 With our audio work we wanted to support this system as much as possible.
 By fine tuning the in-your-face orc taunt dialogue and adding conditional SFX and music we were able to bolster the narrative continuity and generally make interactions with enemies as memorable as possible.

 Responsibilities as Senior Sound Designer: